Mathi21/time-series-forecasting/README.md

 # electricity production forecasting

-This project helps to forecast the production of electricity based on the historical details
+This project helps to forecast the production of electricity based on the historical details using ARIMA model